 Clinical perfusionists are the health-care professionals who are responsible for operating the machinery that regulates a patient’s heart and lungs during surgery.
 Because of the specialty of their work, these technicians have become an integral part of the cardiothoracic surgery team.
 In order to be considered for employment, the student must graduate from an accredited perfusionist school.
 Most perfusionist schools only offer certification, but some have degree programs.
-Requirements beyond core classes include: BIOL 205: Human Anatomy, BIOL 206: Human Physiology, BIOL 208: Microbiology, and CHEM 336 Biochemistry.
+Requirements beyond core classes include: BIOL 205: Human Anatomy, BIOL 206: Human Physiology, BIOL 208: Microbiology, and BIOL/CHEM 336 Biochemistry.

 This course examines the structure and function of nucleic acids and proteins.
 The molecular mechanisms of replication, transcription, mRNA processing and translation will be emphasized.
 In addition, regulation of these processes will be explored.
 Lecture and laboratory.
 Intended for students majoring in biology or related disciplines.